statespace-tech/toolfront/docs/pages/documentation/deployment/cloud_deploy.md

 # Cloud deployment

-Deploy and manage your ToolFront applications with simple commands.
+Deploy and manage your RAG applications with simple commands.

 !!! info "First time?"